MaterializeInc/materialize/doc/developer/platform/formalism.md

     b.
 The `since` frontier advances, concealing some of the past of the pTVC.

+3. Eventually, the `upper` frontier advances to the empty set of times, rendering the TVC unwriteable.

-3. Eventually, the `since` frontier advances to the empty collection, rendering the TVC complete and closed.
+3. Eventually, the `since` frontier advances to the empty set of times, rendering the TVC unreadable.

 The `GlobalId` is never reused.

 # Storage and Compute

-Materialize produces and maintains time-varying collections in two distinct ways:
+Materialize produces and maintains bindings of `GlobalId`s to time-varying collections in two distinct ways:

 *   The **Storage** layer records explicit TVCs in response to direct instruction (e.g. user DML), integrations with external sources of data, and feedback from Materialize itself.
     The representation in the Storage layer is as explicit update triples and maintained `since` and `upper` frontiers.